lawrenceevalyn/Olli-game/README.md

 ### July 1 2017

 Confirmed that map tests account for current map.
 The map passes all the tests!

+Added functionality for rooms to have longer descriptions (intended for first entering/re-entering a room) -- and I actually wrote it test-first, which was very useful for when I, e.g., forgot to actually give the longdesc to the Room as an attribute!
+A successful test of test-first coding! :D

 ### June 18 2017